linzhangUCA/3421tpl-motor_test/README.md

 ### (50%) Estimate Motor Speed
 Make marks on both wheels at same spot before you start the testing [script](/estimate_speed.py).
 Run testing script and observe the motors behaviors carefully.
 1. (10%) Complete the testing script: [estimate_speed.py](/estimate_speed.py).
 Spin both motors on same direction with 50% duty cycle PWM signals.
-Let the spinning last for 2 minutes.
+Let the spinning last for 1 minute.
 Then stop.
 > **Hint**: No loop is needed.
 2. (30%) Observe the motor's behavior carefully and answer the questions below.
    1. (20%) Can you estimate the speed of each motor using "revolutions per minute (RPM)"?
 Please round the RPM to **one decimal place**.